GuzioMG/JS-utils/README.md

 ## Usage

-Just add `<script src="https://github.com/GuzioMG/JS-utils/blob/master/bin/c.js"></script>` to the top of your HTML body.
+If you're running it from the browser *(which is an intended use scenario, btw)*, just download the "bin/c.sj" file, which stands for "compressed.js", put it in the same folder as your script and add `<script src="./c.js"></script>` to the top of your HTML body.

 You may want to add something else, but I'll explain that soon.